WCAG POUR Principles for Accessibility Explained

 • Error-free code: Maintain clean, valid code to prevent technical issues that could disrupt accessibility.

-Applying the POUR Principles is a crucial step in making your website accessible to all users.
-This approach helps ensure a seamless experience for people with diverse needs, expanding your reach and building a more inclusive web presence.
+Applying the POUR principles is key to making your website truly accessible to all users.
+By following this approach, you create a seamless experience for people with diverse needs, expanding your reach and fostering a more inclusive digital presence.

-WebYes can guide you through implementing POUR effectively.
-Our comprehensive accessibility audit tool identifies WCAG gaps, providing actionable insights to help you create a site that’s Perceivable, Operable, Understandable, and Robust.
+Need help getting it right?
+WebYes makes it easy.
+Our powerful accessibility audit tool identifies WCAG gaps and provides clear, actionable insights – helping you build a site that’s Perceivable, Operable, Understandable, and Robust.

 Article by